 J.S.Monroe is the pseudonym of Jon Stock, who has written six espionage thrillers, including the international bestseller, Dead SpyRunning, first in the Daniel Marchant – or “Legoland” – trilogy.

 “Exactly what we need from a spy novel now” – Lee Child

-Dead Spy Running is his third novel and the first in the Daniel Marchant (or ‘Legoland’) trilogy.
-It was published by HarperCollins (Blue Door) in 2009 and has been translated into five languages (Dutch, French, German, Russian and Japanese).
+Dead Spy Running, his third novel, was published by HarperCollins (Blue Door) in 2009 and has been translated into five languages (Dutch, French, German, Russian and Japanese).

 The thriller follows Daniel Marchant, a young MI6 officer, as he tries to clear the name of his disgraced father, the former Chief of MI6.
 The sequel, Games Traitors Play, was published in 2011, and the final part of the trilogy, Dirty Little Secret, was published in 2012.